richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 cd /pythonenv1/src
 pip3 install -r requirements.txt
 ```
-This command line example will install flask and any specifically needed pre-requisites in the active virtual environment or globally if you happended to deactivate your virtual environment.
+This command line example will install flask and any specifically needed pre-requisites in the active virtual environment or globally if you happened to deactivate your virtual environment.

 # Run any python app script you want to test or run
 Run any of your scripts or additional pip3 installs needed in the environment once the environment has been activated.